ethereum/execution-spec-tests/README.md

 uv run solc-select use 0.8.24 --always-install
 ```

+See [Installation Troubleshooting](./installation_troubleshooting.md) in the online docs if you encounter issues.

 ### Exploring and Filling Test Cases

 By default, JSON test fixtures are generated from this repository's Python test cases using the [Ethereum Execution Layer Specification](https://github.com/ethereum/execution-specs) (EELS) reference implementation.
 The resulting JSON fixtures can be executed against execution clients to verify consensus.
 The process of generating fixtures is often referred to as "filling".